 CBDCs work through digital ledgers or blockchain technology, ensuring fast and secure transactions.
 Just like physical money, CBDCs have a value that is recognized by the government, but instead of being in paper form, they exist as digital currency stored in electronic wallets.
 There are two main types of CBDCs:

-Why Are CBDCs Important?
+Why Do CBDCs Matter?

-Governments and central banks can use CBDCs to manage the economy more effectively.
-For example, they can easily distribute money during a financial crisis or to stimulate the economy. - Security and Stability
+- More Control Over Monetary Policy CBDCs allow governments and central banks to manage the economy more .
+They can give out money during a financial crisis or to boost the economy.

 Examples of CBDCs Around the World